darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 	* Copy and paste all objects in the layout body of the layout 'AccountManagement' to your solution layout designated for account management.
 	* Check the import.log file for any new errors.
 	* Add your launcher file to the launcher container field.
-	* If you already had user interface for show accounts in a portal, then you will have to modify the buttons to run the Accounts: Account Function script.
+	* If you already had user interface for showing accounts in a portal, then you will have to modify the buttons to run the Accounts: Account Function script.
 Check the module buttons for the proper syntax for the script parameters on the buttons.
 Don't modify the script parameters, just copy and paste to the appropriate button.
 14. Testing and Wrapup
 	* Test each function: Create/Delete/Status/Reset/Change Privilege/Email
 	* If testing is successful, revert the names of each object you renamed for the integration.
 	* If there were already accounts in each of your managed files, they should be removed and recreated.
 	* Delete the dummy privilege sets PrivSet1 and PrivSet2 from the master file.
+	* Fix any objects names that you renamed during integration

 Nicely done!